jeff-kwak/invaders/doc/project/backlog.md

   - Collisions with bombs destroy part of the shield
   - Collisions with missiles destroy part of the shield
-  - Collisions with mobs destroy part of the shield
-* CODE: Implement Game Over conditions
+  - Collisions with mobs destroy part of the shield x CODE: Implement Game Over conditions
   * Game Over when player is out of lives
   * Game Over when mob reaches bottom or collides with player
   * Play again after Game Over
+* ART: Animations for enemy players
 * CODE: Implement waves and grid and enemy reset
 * CODE: Enemies increase speed when there are fewer.
   - Probably step wise